tomas/tunable/README.md

 Tunable
 =======

 A simple gem that provides scoped, pluggable settings for your AR 4+ models.
-Let's you keep things simple in your models by moving all customizable settings into a separate table, using a polymorphic Settings model.
+Lets you keep things simple in your models by moving all customizable settings into a separate table, using a polymorphic Settings model.

 The code
 --------